 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
-The practice had a whistleblowing policy.
-Staff told us they felt confident they could raise concerns without fear of recrimination.
+The practice manager was the safeguarding lead and coordinated updates on safeguarding at the monthly team meetings.